rcky844/knowledge-handbook/Biology/Botany/Processes/Transpiration/Transpiration.md

 - Adequate soil water allow plants to transpire at higher rates as the soil can provide enough water to replenish the loss.
 - Dry soil will make the plant undergo <span class="hi-blue">water stress</span>, as water loss is not replenished, the <span class="hi-green">stomata closes</span>, decreasing the rate of transpiration.

-# Internal factors affecting transpiration
+# Effects of internal factors
 - **Density and distribution of stomata on leaves**
   In <span class="hi-blue">terrestrial dicotyledonous plants</span>, there are fewer stomata on the upper epidermis of the leaves.
 This reduces water loss when the leaves are directly exposed to sunlight.